 The 20 mutations present in our initial viral mixture were the only true positives considered in our analysis.
-Any SNV that was present in both duplicates of the wild type stock or in one of the viral clones (>1.0%) was masked and considered neither a true positive nor a true negative.
+Any SNV that was present at >1% frequency either in both duplicates of the wild type stock or any one of the viral clones was excluded from the analysis and considered neither a true positive nor a true negative.

 In these populations with lower diversity and input titer, we maintained greater than 0.85 sensitivity for SNV at 1% frequency or higher.
-Our sensitivity was considerably lower for variants at or below 0.5% frequency (Figure 3B and C).
-We observed an average read depth of over 10,000 reads/bp in these samples.
-Therefore, the drop in sensitivity is most likely due to the 1,000-fold decrease in nucleic acid concentration compared to the first data set and the fact that library preparation requires a number of sampling steps that may limit detection.
+Despite a high depth of coverage (>10,000 reads per bp), our sensitivity was considerably lower for variants at or below 0.5% frequency (Figure 3B and C).
+Therefore, the drop in sensitivity is most likely due to the 1,000-fold decrease in nucleic acid concentration compared to the first data set, and the fact that library preparation requires a number of sampling steps that may limit detection.
 During library preparation, a disproportionate amount of the 2.0% sample was lost compared to the others, which likely accounts for the reduced sensitivity relative to the 1.0% sample.

 The specificity was greater than 0.99 in all the samples with 105 genomes per microliter.
-As above, while 0.99 specificity appears robust, a false positive rate of 0.01 results in over 200 false positive variants when applied to the 40123 potential variants in the influenza genome.
+As above, while 0.99 specificity appears robust, a false positive rate of 0.01 results in over 200 false positive variants when applied to the 40,123 potential variants in the influenza genome.
 The false positives outnumber the true positives by 100-fold in these populations with realistic diversity and input.
 We were able to increased our specificity by applying a more stringent p-value cutoff.
 However, as shown by the ROC curves in Figure 3, this move towards the y axis markedly reduces sensitivity.
 Our data demonstrate that with moderate concentrations of input nucleic acid, even statistically significant p-values from a robust variant caller are not sufficient to accurately separate true from false positive variants.

 Additional filtering criteria

 Many next generation sequencing studies utilize mapping quality (MapQ) and/or base quality (Phred) cut-offs to ensure that only the highest caliber sequencing data is used to call variants.
 Mapping quality measures the probability that a given read is mapped to the correct position in the genome while base quality estimates the likelihood that the base call by the sequencer is correct.
 In the above analysis we masked bases that had a Phred score less than 30 (0.001 probability of being incorrect) and did not apply any MapQ cut-offs.
-In an initial analysis, we applied frequently employed cut-offs such as a MapQ of 20 and a Phred of 30 to our data.
+In our next analysis, we applied frequently employed cut-offs such as a MapQ of 20 and a Phred of 30 to our data.
 These criteria were unable to distinguish true from false positives in our 105 samples (Figure 4A) and indicate that many false positives occur on well mapped reads with high quality base calls.

 We further parsed our false variant calls by locating them within individual sequencing reads.
 It is well known that sequence quality drops near the end of a read (cite?), and we found that our false positives clustered at the termini of our paired end reads (Figure 4B).
 The average Phred score of these false positives was 37.1, further demonstrating that filtering on quality score alone is insufficient.
 In contrast, true positives were uniformly distributed across the reads resulting in an average read position near the middle of the read.